• Skip to primary navigation

 Is Augmentin Ototoxic?

 by Neil Bauman, Ph.D.
 December 21, 2007, Revised January 29, 2015 A lady explained, I have an ear infection, tinnitus, and a history of hearing loss in my family.
 My MD has prescribed a medication that I can not find any information about, ‘Augmomyn’.
 He says it is a “type of Amoxicillin”.
-Do […]
+Do you have […]

 Ototoxic Foods?